custom-components/sensor.radarr_upcoming_media/README.md

 ## Installation:

-1. Install this component by copying to your `/custom_components/sensor/` folder.
+1. Install this component by copying sensor.py to `/custom_components/sonarr_upcoming_media/`.
 2. Install the card: [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card)
 3. Add the code to your `configuration.yaml` using the config options below.
 4. Add the code for the card to your `ui-lovelace.yaml`.